kow-k/pyPLB/README.md

 Additonally, gPLB, unlike RubyPLB, gives you a lot of analytical information in text format.
 For example, it gives you:

-- all the instantion links generated
+- all the instantiation (is-a) links generated
-- all the nodes of a pattern lattice created with z-scores
+- all the nodes created for a pattern lattice with z-scores

-gPLB also allows you specify parameters for graph drawing to interactively.
+gPLB also allows you specify parameters to draw graphs interactively.

 gPLB will implement _content tracking_ in near future, which I believe is quite useful to make more detailed analysis of data.